Teddy55Codes/Blog/Posts/24.04/parallel-programming-in-dotnet.md

 I found it impressive how well the .NET TPL performed with very high amounts of threads.
 The Intel Xeon Platinum 8488C Dual-CPU setup i used in the last benchmark is currently the [most performant Intel server CPU setup](https://www.cpubenchmark.net/multi_cpu.html).
-It is honestly still a bit ridiculous to me that i was allowed to use something like that. :­D
+It is honestly still a bit ridiculous to me that i was allowed to use something like that. :D

 Thanks for reading this post.
 It got a bit long. ^^